suruisunstat/Titanic-Survival/README.md

 # Titanic-Survival
-Analysis about the survival feature in Titanic using Python// Data comes from Kaggle.com
+Analysis about the survival feature in Titanic using Python

+Data comes from Kaggle.com